AdrianFRC/chat-app-css-illustration/README.md

 Thanks for checking out this coding challenge.

-[Frontend Mentor](https://www.frontendmentor.io) challenges help you improve your coding skills by building realistic projects.

-**To do this challenge, you a strong understanding of HTML and CSS.**
+**To do this challenge, you need a strong understanding of HTML and CSS.**

 ## The challenge